lsst/dp0-3_lsst_io/tutorials-dp0-3/major-updates-log-dp0-3.rst

 A full history for all tutorial notebooks can be accessed in GitHub via this `direct link to the commit log for the tutorial-notebooks repository <https://github.com/rubin-dp0/tutorial-notebooks/commits/main>`_.

-The full history for any given tutorial notebook can be accessed via GitHub by going to the notebook of interest in the repo (e.g., the `introduction to DP0.2 notebook <https://github.com/rubin-dp0/tutorial-notebooks/blob/main/01_Introduction_to_DP02.ipynb>`_), and clicking on "history" (near upper-right).
+The full history for any given tutorial notebook can be accessed via GitHub by going to the notebook of interest in `the repo tutorial-notebooks repo <https://github.com/rubin-dp0/tutorial-notebooks>`_ and clicking on "history" (near upper-right).

 Portal and command line tutorials